 A closeup of a red-purple drink with smoke on a grey table next to vintage keys and cards.

 • Blueberry liqueur – this can be found in the liqueurs and cordials section of the liquor store.
 The blueberry liqueur adds a tart, fruity flavor and makes this drink nice and purple!
+You can also use raspberry or blackberry liqueur.

 • Pomegranate juice – make sure it’s unsweetened or the cocktail will be too sweet.
+If you can’t find pomegranate juice, cranberry works too.

 • Lemon juice – use freshly-squeezed for the best flavor and tartness.